 After all briefs are submitted and oral arguments are heard, the record and all filings are given to the three judge panel for review.
 The appellate court is not restricted by any time limits in rendering its decision.
 All interested parties have no choice but to wait for the court to issue its ruling.
 Generally, rulings are issued within a couple of months to a year, and sometimes longer.

-Attorney William B. Wynne is an experienced Tampa criminal appeals lawyer.
-Call today for your free consultation!
-(813) 532-5057 We offer payment plans to those who qualify.
+Tampa Criminal Defense Lawyer William B. Wynne is an attorney for criminal appeals in Florida.
+If you or a loved one need help with a criminal appeal, we would be happy to help you.
+Contact us today for your free consultation!
+We offer payment plans to those who qualify.